Mfarzana/docker-learning/day2.md

 ### Init Process
 Init is the parent of all Linux processes.
 It is the **first process** to start when a computer boots up and it runs until the system shuts down.
 It is the ancestor of all other processes.
-### fork() System Call
-System call fork() is used to create processes.
-It takes no arguments and returns a process ID.
-The purpose of fork() is to create a new process, which becomes the child process of the caller.
-After a new child process is created, both processes will execute the next instruction following the fork() system call.
-Therefore, we have to distinguish the parent from the child.
-This can be done by testing the returned value of fork():
+### Process Forking

-Traditionally in Unix, the only way to create a process is to create a copy of the existing process and to go from there.
+the way to create a process is to create a copy of the existing process and to go from there.
 This practice – known as process forking – involves duplicating the existing process to create a child process and making an exec system call to start another program.

 ## The underlying technology
 ### Namespaces